Shemsanofly/luminaframe-gallery/README.md

 - Uploaded images are stored in your browser's localStorage so they remain visible when you reopen the page.
 This is client-side only and does not upload images to a server.
 - localStorage has size limits (typically a few MBs).
 Storing many or very large images may fail.
 If you receive a storage error, consider uploading fewer images or smaller images.
 For production, switch to a server-side storage or IndexedDB for larger data.

-If you'd like, I can switch the implementation to use IndexedDB for more robust local persistence.

-## Next steps / suggestions

-- Replace the Tailwind CDN with a proper build (Tailwind CLI / PostCSS) to remove unused CSS before deploying.
-- Gradually convert components to Tailwind utilities and remove overlapping rules from `styles.css` to reduce specificity clashes.
-- Improve lightbox transitions and add thumbnails or swipe gestures for mobile.

-If you'd like, I can:

-- Convert the layout to be mostly Tailwind utilities (cleaner, smaller CSS).
-- Create a small build setup with Tailwind CLI (adds `package.json` + build script).

-Tell me which next step you prefer and I'll implement it.

 ## Recent housekeeping

-- The About page was intentionally removed from the site navigation and replaced with a small placeholder that redirects to the homepage.
-The file `about.html` remains as a redirect/placeholder to avoid broken links; remove it entirely if you want the file deleted.
 - An admin messages page was added: `messages.html`.
 This page reads messages saved to localStorage under the key `luminaframe_messages_v1` and lets you view, copy, delete individual messages, or clear all stored messages.

 To access messages, open `messages.html` in the same browser where messages were submitted.
 Note: messages are stored locally on that browser only.